The Science of Human Body Weight, Shape and Health

-First published in 2004 - Last edited in May 2022 by Luka Tunjic. © All rights reserved.
+.
+It was first published in 2004 and was last edited in May 2022 by Luka Tunjic. © All rights reserved.

 Next page: Human and Animal Posture and Locomotion